Excited to get a piste of the new year!

 COME READY TO FENCE!

-We are strongly discouraging usage of the locker rooms.
+We are discouraging usage of the locker rooms.
 They are small, enclosed spaces that don't allow for proper ventilation and thus are risky for the spread of the virus.

-Please come to practice in whatever gear you would need to use the locker room to change into.
+As possible, please come to practice in whatever gear you would need to use the locker room to change into.

 KEEP PROPER DISTANCE